- Reviewed: 19 March 2020, 13:54 NZDT

 Related news features

-Violent crime such as robbery, mugging and sexual assault is on the increase.
-Petty crime, including bag snatching from passing motorcycles, is prevalent in cities and towns.
+On occasion, violent crime, such as robbery and sexual assault has been known to occur, including in Vientiane, Luang Prabang, and Vang Vieng.
+Petty crime, including bag snatching from passing motorcycles, is prevalent in cities and tourist areas.
 Local law enforcement’s response to crime is often limited.
-We recommend paying close attention to your belongings and personal security and avoiding unlit roads or areas at night.
+We recommend paying close attention to your personal security and belongings at all times and avoiding unlit areas and roads at night.

 Unexploded landmines and ordnance pose a significant threat in Laos, particularly in Xieng Khouang Province (Plain of Jars) and the Lao-Vietnamese border area along the Ho Chi Minh Trail.
 We advise you not to stray off well‑used roads and paths in rural areas.
 Mined areas are often unmarked.

-There are regular reports of clashes in Xaisomboun district involving the Laotian military.
-Travel there requires a permit.
 The area near the border with Myanmar is a known drug smuggling route, and there have been small-scale skirmishes between anti-government groups and government troops in isolated areas along the Thailand border.
-We recommend exercising a high degree of caution in all of these areas.

 General travel advice

 It is a requirement under Lao law to carry identification at all times.
-Police undertake frequent checks and failure to provide suitable identification may result in a fine.
+Police undertake frequent checks and failure to provide suitable identification may result in a fine or detention.

 New Zealanders travelling or living in Laos should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.